webplatform/docs/concepts/programming/javascript/prototypes/index.md

  // o.[[Prototype]].[[Prototype]] is null, stop searching, no property found, return undefined
  </nowiki>

 Setting a property to an object creates an own property.
-The only exception to the getting and setting behavior rules is when there is an inherited property with a [http://docs.webplatform.org/en/JavaScript/Guide/Obsolete_Pages/Creating_New_Objects/Defining_Getters_and_Setters] getter or a setter.
+The only exception to the getting and setting behavior rules is when there is an inherited property with a [https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Working_with_Objects#Defining_getters_and_setters defining getters and setters] getter or a setter.

 ===Inheriting "methods"===